-Exposure to short periods of bright illumination (less than a minute) does not seem to affect the biological rhythm in animals19.
+Exposure to short periods of bright illumination (less than a minute) does not seem to affect the biological rhythm in animals.
 However, longer exposures to light can shift (or entrain) their circadian rhythm and modify their behavioural patterns.
 Minimizing the duration of exposure to artificial light is necessary to limit its impact.

 Seasonal variations will shift the time of sunset by over four hours (from roughly 16:30 in winter to 21:00 in summer).
 During the peak of Park activities in summer, the time of sunset can vary by two hours (see Appendix D).
 In addition to this, dusk can extend the daylight by as much as an hour.
-Although no references were found in the published literature that documents how wildlife accommodates for this variation, their behaviour has presumably adapted to it.